Prior distributions for structured semi-orthogonal matrices: Preliminaries

 \paragraph{Posterior inference via polar expansion.} Among other problems, \citet{Jauch2021a} considered MCMC simulation from the Stiefel manifold when the target distribution is a posterior distribution arising from a $\text{MACG}(\Sigma)$ prior.
 Suppose we have data $y$ whose distribution given the unknown parameter $Q \in \mathcal{V}(k,p)$ has density $p(y \, \vert \, Q).$ The prior density is $p(Q)= |\Sigma|^{-k/2}|Q^\top\Sigma^{-1}Q|^{-p/2}.$ The posterior density satisfies $p(Q\, \vert \, y) \propto p(y \, \vert \, Q) \, p(Q).$

-To avoid the complications of direct simulation from the posterior density $p(Q\, \vert \, y)$ defined on the Stiefel manifold, we can reparametrize in terms of the matrix $X$ from the definition of the MACG distribution.
-The prior distribution for $X$ is the centered matrix normal distribution $N_{p,k}(0,\Sigma, I).$ The posterior density satisfies
+To avoid the complications of direct simulation from the posterior density $p(Q\, \vert \, y)$ defined on the Stiefel manifold, we can expand the parameter space by working with the latent real-valued random matrix $X$ implied by the definition of the MACG distribution.
+The prior distribution for $X$ is the mean-zero matrix normal distribution $N_{p,k}(0,\Sigma, I).$ The posterior density satisfies

 To obtain an MCMC approximation to the posterior distribution of $Q,$ we can simulate a Markov chain $X_1,\dots, X_T$ on $\mathbbm{R}^{p\times k}$ whose stationary distribution has density \eqref{MACGposterior}, calculate $Q_t = X_t(X_t^\top X_t)^{-1/2}$ for each iteration $t,$ and take the empirical distribution of $Q_1,\dots, Q_T$ as our approximation.
 The posterior distribution of $X$ is non-standard, but knowing its density (up to a constant factor) allows us to apply standard MCMC methods, e.g. adaptive Hamiltonian Monte Carlo (HMC) \citep{Neal2011, Hoffman2014} as implemented in Stan \citep{Carpenter2017} .